 www.nps.gov

 Florida’s Everglades is the largest subtropical wetland ecosystem in North America.
 Moreover, it’s home to endangered species like the manatee and the alligator.
-By all means, you can visit Everglades by car.
+By all means, you can visit the Everglades by car.
 On the other hand, that’s only a mere fraction of the park.
 Indeed, you should see the remote section by airboat.
 Everglades is open year-round and has three entrances.
-This includes the main entrance in Homestead.
-In addition to boating, Everglades is popular for biking, hiking, birdwatching, fishing and camping.
-If you wish to frontcountry camp, you can make reservations Everglades Guests Services.
-Lastly, wilderness camping requires a permit and most are accessible only by boat.
+This includes the main entrance to the Homestead.
+In addition to boating, the Everglades is famous for biking, hiking, birdwatching, fishing, and camping.
+If you wish to go to a frontcountry camp, you can make reservations at Everglades Guests Services.
+Lastly, wilderness camping requires a permit, and most are accessible only by boat.

 Related: Shoeless Joe Jackson Attractions